gustavomonente/evennia-docs/docs/API-refactoring.md

+Building up to Evennia 1.0 and beyond, it's time to comb through the Evennia API for old cruft.
+This whitepage is for anyone interested to contribute with their views on what part of the API needs refactoring, cleanup or clarification (or extension!)

 Note that this is not a forum.
 To keep things clean, each opinion text should ideally present a clear argument or lay out a suggestion.
 Asking for clarification and any side-discussions should be held in chat or forum.